Skip to content

 The Director does not enforce how many networks can be assigned to each instance; however, each CPI might impose custom requirements either due to the IaaS limitations or simply because support was not yet implemented.

-AWS Single per instance group Single per instance group Single, corresponds to an elastic IP
+AWS Multiple per instance group1 (from v107.0.0) Single per instance group Single, corresponds to an elastic IP manual2 manual3

 Azure Multiple per instance group Multiple per instance group Single, corresponds to a reserved IP